 First required by the National Electrical Code® (NEC®) in 1999, Arc-Fault Circuit Interrupter (AFCI) technology is relatively new when one considers the history of electrical protection.
 As a potentially life-saving tool by helping to prevent electrical fires, AFCI technology is a priority for Leviton’s engineering team.
-This blog will review the benefits of using AFCI protection and how Leviton engineers are committed to advancing AFCI technology with our growing Arc Signature Capture Program.
+This blog will review the benefits of using AFCI protection and how Leviton engineers are committed to advancing the effectiveness of AFCI technology to enhance home safety with our growing Arc Signature Capture Program.

 AFCI protection is required for new or replacement construction in many areas throughout the home, including living rooms and bedrooms, to help prevent electrical fires.
 In fact, the U.S. Consumer Products Safety Commission (CPSC) estimates1 that nearly 50% of home electrical fires could have been prevented with the use of an AFCI device.